 - Business Restructuring, Creditors’ Rights & Bankruptcy

 - Emerging Technologies

 - Real Estate

 Our commitment to providing exceptional service and value is reflected in our Client Service Pledge.
-We have been recognized for more than 10 consecutive years as one of the top law firms in the country for client service excellence in The BTI Client Service A-Team: Survey of Law Firm Client Service Performance, and ranked as one of the top 30 law firms in the United States for client service for six years.
+We have been recognized for more than 10 consecutive years as one of the top law firms in the country for client service excellence in The BTI Client Service A-Team: Survey of Law Firm Client Service Performance.
 In addition, our capabilities and exceptional service have been recognized by authorities including:

 - Chambers USA: America’s Leading Lawyers for Business

 - The American Lawyer’s “Big Deals”